Report: SEC seeks info on possible gifts to pension’s staff | Times Leader

 The Securities and Exchange Commission pursues civil rather than criminal complaints and has broad power to impose fines, discipline financial players and order changes.
 Pension fund system spokesperson Steve Esack said Saturday that the fund had no comment on the SEC action, the newspaper said.

-The pension fund board voted nearly unanimously in April to after revealing in March what it called a consultant’s erroneous calculation about the fund’s long-term investment performance that helps determine the balance of payments into the system by taxpayers and school employees.
+The pension fund board voted nearly unanimously in April to increase contribution rates after revealing in March what it called a consultant’s erroneous calculation about the fund’s long-term investment performance that helps determine the balance of payments into the system by taxpayers and school employees.

-System officials in April confirmed that the agency had been served with a for documents on the the risk-sharing calculations.
+System officials in April confirmed that the agency had been served with a grand jury subpoena for documents on the the risk-sharing calculations.
 Federal investigators also sought information on the fund’s purchases of parcels of land in downtown Harrisburg.

 The original calculation — 6.38% growth over the nine years ending last June 30 — was slightly above a 6.36% growth threshold, thus protecting school employees hired after 2011 from seeing a higher risk-sharing contribution rate kick in.